“It is this quality–the ability to lead people–that true leaders

 consistently demonstrate.”
 (Sammons, p 27)

 I’m excited to kick off this book study of Laney Sammons’ new book, Implementing Guided Math: Tools for Educational Leaders.
 The format of the book study makes it easy for you to jump in at any time.
-If you still need a copy of the book, Shell Education is offering a 10% discount on both the print and Ebook versions by using the code COACH10 at checkout.
-Use this link to grab your copy!

 - February 22: Introduction and Chapter 1